orscohen/Carbon-Black-EDR/Air_Gapped/Readme.md

 # Carbon Black EDR Offline Air-Gapped Server Installation Guide

-This guide is intended for users who were unable to successfully install Carbon Black EDR using the standard online installation method.
+This guide is intended for users who were unable to successfully install Carbon Black EDR on an air-gapped environment.
+And only for 64-bit x86 architecture systems.

 **Refer to the [official Carbon Black Community Knowledge Base](https://community.carbonblack.com/t5/Knowledge-Base/EDR-How-to-Perform-an-Offline-Air-Gapped-Server-Installation/ta-p/92493) for additional details.**

-only for 64-bit x86 architecture systems.

 **Important:** These steps are for new installations only.
 Using these instructions for updating EDR can result in the loss of all data, configurations, and certificates.

 The instructions have been tested on Redhat 8.9